 One can be a libertarian on this, while at the same time, believing that we cross an unacceptable ethical line when we go from allowing individuals to gamble to allowing our government to set up a massive marketing and distribution scheme urging people to do so.

-Commercialized gambling is a naked money grab disguised as economic development.
+Regional casinos are a naked money grab disguised as economic development.

 Let’s contrast it with any other business that sells a product or a service.
 Take a blanket-selling business, for example.
 If you go out to buy a blanket for you or your family, other people don’t have to give up their blankets for you to get one.
 But imagine a blanket-selling business where in order for a few people to get a blanket, mostly everyone else had to turn in their own blankets and go without.
 And many people actually ended up owing blankets.